Author

 Peres Fobes

 Peres Fobes was an eighteenth-century American clergyman whose theological contributions reflected the intellectual currents of New England Congregationalism during the Revolutionary era.
-His sermon preached before Massachusetts Governor Samuel Adams demonstrates his engagement with the intersection of religious doctrine and civic leadership in early American thought.
-Fobes's work exemplifies the role of Protestant ministers in shaping both spiritual and political discourse during the founding period of the United States.
+His sermon preached before Massachusetts Governor Samuel Adams demonstrates his engagement with the intersection of religious doctrine and civic leadership, positioning him within the broader discourse of American Protestant thought during the founding period.
+Fobes's work exemplifies the role of clergy in articulating moral and theological frameworks that informed early American political and social consciousness.

 Works in the Library